DataDog/documentation/content/en/partners/laying-the-groundwork.md

 ### Create a new child organization under the organization created in step 1 above

 1. Switch to the org created in step 1 above
-2. Create a new client child organization following the instructions in step 1 above
+2. Create a client child organization following the instructions in step 1 above

 ## Custom subdomains